kespineira/kespineira/README.md

 ### Hi there 👋

-I am passionate about systems administration.
+I am passionate about SysAdmin.
 Very focused on the automation of processes, monitoring of systems and the deployment of solutions in Cloud (AWS and Azure).
 In all these processes I prioritize the use of containers with Docker and Kubernetes

 I currently have the LPIC-1 and studying the LPIC-2.